 About the Ellis Marsalis Center After-School and Summer Programs

-The Ellis Marsalis Center for Music (EMCM) is a place where children are at the heart of our mission of training the next generation of New Orleans musicians.
+At the Ellis Marsalis Center for Music (the "Center") we believe in music's power to transform young lives.
 We see music lessons and arts education as tools that help young people learn discipline and dedication, and allows them to explore their creativity.
+Plus, research shows that music education correlates to higher proficiency in reading and math as well as improved engagement with school.

-In the Summer, we engage our youth through a wide variety of music, dance, reading and math instruction to enhance and cultivate their creativity.
+In the Summer, we engage our youth through a wide variety of music, dance, audio, video, and lighting production as well as reading and math enrichment.

 Enrolled students are provided with an instrument, and all have the opportunity to take beginner, intermediate and advanced lessons in: